nielsenjared/nielsenjared.github.io/content/blog/algorithm-merge-two-arrays/index.md

 ![ merge two arrays ](./jarednielsen-algorithm-merge two arrays.png)

 If you want to learn how to code, you need to learn algorithms.
 Learning algorithms improves your problem solving skills by revealing design patterns in programming.
-In this tutorial, you will learn how to code the merge two arrays in JavaScript _and_ Python.
+In this tutorial, you will learn how to code the Merge Two Arrays algorithm in JavaScript _and_ Python.

 ---